-- Investment earnings accounted for 100% of all revenue, not including special items.
-Interest rates on Authority investments are predetermined and, therefore, subject to limited interest rate risk providing a stable revenue source for the Authority. - Interest earnings decreased by \$441,321 because of the debt refunding. - Payments totaling \$4,810,118 were made to the Community Facilities Districts to retire the special assessment bonds.
-The Authority also received \$228,999 from the CFD'S to cover issuance cost.
+- Investment earnings accounted for 100% of all revenue.
+Interest rates on Authority investments are predetermined and, therefore, subject to limited interest rate risk providing a stable revenue source for the Authority. - The \$4.8 million payments made to Community Facilities Districts (CFD's) was a one-time payment made in 2017-18 related to the defeasance of debt by the CFD's.